Vaibhavbasidoni/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 - To change how often the system updates, edit the `UPDATE_INTERVAL` in `src/config/config.py`.
 - To adjust temperature alert thresholds, modify the `ALERT_THRESHOLDS` in the same file.

-## Troubleshooting

-- If you see an error about the API key, double-check that you've entered it correctly in the config file.
-- Make sure you're connected to the internet, as the system needs to fetch data online.

-## Want to Contribute?

-We welcome contributions!
-If you have ideas for improvements or find any issues, please let us know by opening an issue or submitting a pull request.

-## Questions?

-If you have any questions about setting up or using this weather monitoring system, please open an issue in this repository, and we'll be happy to help!